dmshvetsov/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 #### Mint

-If the manager would like to mint FA, they must retrieve a reference to `MintRef`, and call:
+If the manager would like to mint FA, they must retrieve a reference to `MintRef` and call:

 ```rust
 public fun mint(ref: &MintRef, amount: u64): FungibleAsset
 ```

 This will produce a new FA of the metadata in the ref, containing a value as dictated by the `amount`.
 If supply is tracked, then it will also be adjusted.
-There is also a `mint_to` function that also deposits to a `FungibleStore` after minting as a helper.
+Also, there is a `mint_to` function that deposits to a `FungibleStore` after minting as a helper.

 #### Burn